About Clare Sports Partnership

 Mr. John Sweeney

 John (BA Phys Ed, Msc PPM) is an experienced project and program manager working in this not for profit sector since 2001.
-John has vast experience with working with both statutory and non-statutory stakeholders, at board and individual level.
+John has vast experience working with both statutory and non-statutory stakeholders, at board and individual level.
 He has expertise in policy development, conflict, influencing and negotiation skills.
+He holds an advanced diploma in personal and executive coaching.
 John is married with three children and his hobbies include sailing, caving, cycling and kayaking.

 Ms. Catherine Ryan

 Catherine joined Clare Sports Partnership as Administrator in March 2002.
 She handles the day to day operations of the Partnership such as accounts, finance and general office administration.
 With qualifications in Office Administration and a Teaching Diploma in IT and having worked in varying sectors, she brings extensive experience to her role.
-Not ever having had much involvement in sport in her past, Catherine now credits the Sports Partnership for her love of running and cycling after participating in Clare Sports Partnership Meet & Train and 0-60km initiatives.
+Not ever having had much involvement in sport in her past, Catherine now credits the Sports Partnership for her love of walking, hiking and running and after participating in Clare Sports Partnership Meet & Train initiatives.